AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-modified-topics-6234.md

 1. In the **Translation** panel on the left, select the **Available Languages** that you want to check the status for and select **Apply**.

-    You can see the translation status for each topic.
+    You can view the translation status for each topic.
 The topics that have another revision of topic available than what was sent for translation, show an **Out of Sync** status.

     >[!NOTE]
     >
     > The translation workflow compares the last saved revision of the topic file in the source language folder with the translated version.

-    If you select the arrow to see further details. you can see the particular language copy that is out of sync.
+    If you select the arrow to view further details, you can view the particular language copy that is out of sync.

     ![](images/out-of-sync-uuid-new.png){width="800" align="left"}